-- Proper or improper configuration of security controls.
+- Proper or improper configuration of cybersecurity controls.

 - Potentially harmful user behaviors.

-BitSight invests heavily in research and development to empower customers with objective, verifiable, and actionable security data.
+Bitsight invests heavily in research and development to empower customers with objective, verifiable, and actionable cybersecurity data.
 Check out the video below for more details.

 Security ratings can be used during various life-cycle stages of a vendor relationship: